The Lawn: The South Lawn Project

-Originally awarded to modernist New York architecture firm Polshek Partnership, the current architects, Moore Ruble Yudell, chose a neoclassicist approach for the project.
+Originally awarded to modernist New York architecture firm Polshek Partnership, the final architects, Moore Ruble Yudell, chose a neoclassicist approach for the project.
 Criticism arose over the allegedly derivative architectural nature of the project.
 It aped certain aspects of The Lawn, leading UVA professor Jason Johnson to call it a "theme park".

 This tension, common on college campuses around America and elsewhere, illustrated the broader conundrum of how to expand an architectural icon, taking advantage of modern building techniques and related cost advantages, without being obviously derivative in style.
 Other critics take the point of view that the neoclassicist approach is more appropriate in the context of the University of Virginia, contrasting the plans to other UVA projects like the modernist Hereford College and the revivalist Darden School.
 There has been open feuding over the neoclassical architectural approach ultimately chosen, with both sides writing letters or taking out ad space in the university's student newspaper, The Cavalier Daily.

 UVA had the South Lawn Project LEED certified.
 The South Lawn Project was completed in the fall of 2010.